THEATRE SEATS FIND NEW HOMES ACROSS THE UK

 From ghosts to regicide plots, WWII bombs to the birth of musical theatre, the hallowed halls of Theatre Royal Drury Lane have almost seen it all.

-As part of the Theatre Royal Drury Lane renovation the auditorium will be entirely re-modelled to improve sightlines and comfort, this includes brand new, custom made seating.
+As part of the Theatre Royal Drury Lane renovation the auditorium will be entirely re-modelled to improve sightlines and comfort, this will include brand new, custom made seating.

-The auditorium seats were still in good condition so rather than letting them to go to waste 1,000 of the seats have been gifted to three regional volunteer-run venues across the UK, the New Mills Art Theatre, Derbyshire; The Olympus Theatre, Gloucester; and The Royal Court Theatre, Bacup.
+The auditorium seats were still in good condition so rather than letting them to go to waste we wanted to give them new homes.
+We worked closely with the Theatres Trust to run an extensive search of the UK for venues in need.
+Out of over 30 theatres listed we were delighted to gift the seats to three regional volunteer-run venues across the UK, the New Mills Art Theatre, High Peak, Derbyshire; The Olympus Theatre, Gloucester; and The Bacup Royal Court Theatre, Lancashire.

 “LW Theatres is thrilled to recycle a much-loved piece of our history in a way that adds real value to regional theatres.
 We look forward to following the journey from Theatre Royal Drury Lane to their new life enjoyed by new audiences across the UK.”